Peter de Loughry: Freeing de Valera

 By the start of 1919, the British had several important nationalist figures arrested and imprisoned in Lincoln Gaol, England.
-Among them were Seán Milroy, Seán McGarry and most prominently of all, Éamon de Valera, the emerging leader of Sinn Féin and the nationalist movement overall.
+Among them were Seán Milroy, Seán McGarry and most prominently of all, Éamon de Valera.
 De Loughry joined them when he too was sent to the prison.
 A number of attempts were made to break these men out of the prison using forged keys, but all of these failed until de Loughry was asked for help.
 De Loughry was able to use his metalworking skills to forge a master key that was subsequently used in the successful escape of the other three from the prison, an event considered a major political and military coup for the nationalists against the British.
 De Loughry remained behind as his release date was just a few weeks away regardless.

 During the Irish Civil War, de Loughry was in favour of the terms of the Anglo-Irish Treaty, leading him subsequently to joining Cumann na nGaedheal.